muqiaoy/eGeMAPS_estimator/README.md

 ## Usage
-1. Train the eGeMAPS estimator.
+1. Train the eGeMAPS estimator (only support VAE so far).

     Generating the eGeMAPS feature for the first time could be slow.
     ```
     python train_est.py --train_config conf/estimator.yaml
     ```

-2. Finetune the enhancement model (only support Demucs so far).
+2. Finetune the enhancement model (only support Demucs / FullSubNet so far).
     ```
     python train.py --train_config conf/Demucs.yaml
     ```